-The structure of the issue of the issuer notes and the ratings which are to be assigned to them are based on English law in effect as at the date of this prospectus.
-We cannot provide assurance as to the impact of any possible change to English law or administrative practice in the United Kingdom after the date of this prospectus.
-In particular, you should note that significant changes to the English insolvency regime have recently been enacted, although not all these provisions have yet been brought into effect.
-This includes the Insolvency Act 2000 most of which came into force in April 2001, other than the moratorium provisions (as described below). which are not expected to come into force until later in 2002.
-When brought fully into force, the Insolvency Act 2000 will allow certain "small" companies (which are defined by reference to certain tests relating to a company's balance sheet, turnover and average number of employees) to seek protection from their creditors for a period of 28 days with the option for creditors to extend the moratorium for a further two months.
-The position as to whether or not a company is a "small" company may change from period to period and consequently no assurance can be given that the issuer, the mortgage trustee or Funding 1 will, at any given time, be determined to be a "small" company.
+Significant changes to the UK insolvency regime have recently been enacted, including the Insolvency Act 2000.
+The Insolvency Act 2000 allows certain "small" companies to seek protection from their creditors for a period of 28 days, for the purposes of putting together a company voluntary arrangement, with the option for creditors to extend the moratorium for a further two months.
+A "small" company is defined as one which satisfies, in any financial year, two or more of the following criteria: (i) its turnover is not more than £5.6 million, (ii) its balance sheet total is not more than £2.8 million and (iii) the number of employees is not more than 50.
+Whether or not a company is a "small" company may change from period to period and consequently no assurance can be given that the issuer, the mortgages trustee or Funding 1 will not, at any given time, be determined to be a "small" company.
 The Secretary of State for Trade and Industry may by regulation modify the eligibility requirements for "small" companies and can make different provisions for different cases.
 No assurance can be given that any such modification or different provisions will not be detrimental to the interests of noteholders.
-However, the Secretary of State has indicated that she is intending to make regulations excluding special purpose companies from the optional moratorium provisions.